anibalvenn/manager_v1/README.md

+This application serves to manage Skat (a card game) tournaments.
+It can also be used for managing other similar card game tournaments.

+It is not a 100% autonomous application, as it requires some CSV file reader and editor to function correctly.

+The "Start Championship" button creates a directory for the new championship.
+To create a new championship, the user must determine the tournament's name.
+The created directory will have the same name as the tournament.

+Additionally, the user must determine the number of random and ranked series when creating the tournament.
+The random series, predefined by the table algorithm, establishes "blinds" to complete a multiple of 4 for the creation of tables.
+Players are divided into 4 groups of equal quantity (if it's not a multiple of 4, blinds are added) according to the order they are inserted into the players.csv list, from where the system will pull the data to assemble the random series.

+Thus, assuming a tournament of 40 players, group 1 will gather players from player_id 1 to 10, group 2 from 11 to 20, 21-30, 31-40.
+Players from the same group will not face each other at the same table, so the organizer must pay attention to the quartiles of the list.
+There cannot be players with the same player_id in the players.csv list.

+The "Add Results to Ranking" button opens the file browser and assumes that the user will choose a series to add their results to the ranking.csv document contained in the same directory.
+The program will select the player_id of each line, the points, and lost games and send them to the ranking.csv spreadsheet.

+The "New Ranked List" button creates a ranked list from the general ranking or a specific list.
+The user simply chooses the .csv file from which they want to create the ranked list.
+If it is from a ranking.csv, it will pull from the "total" column; if it is from a series, it will pull from the "points" column.

 Esse aplicativo tem a função de gerir torneios de Skat (jogo de baralho) Eventualmente, também pode ser usado para gestão de outros torneios de jogos de carta similares.